Vibia Aurelia Sabina: Life

 Aurelia Sabina could have been born in Sirmium, Pannonia.
 In the year of her birth, her parents were preparing war expeditions at Sirmium.
-Aurelia Sabina was named in honor of the late Roman Empress Vibia Sabina, who was the wife of the Roman Emperor Hadrian and her late father the distinguished suffect consul Lucius Vibius Sabinus.
+Aurelia Sabina was named in honor of the late Roman Empress Vibia Sabina and her late father, the distinguished suffect consul Lucius Vibius Sabinus.
 Vibia Sabina was a relative of Aurelia Sabina's parents, since she was the step-sister of Rupilia Faustina, who was the paternal grandmother of Marcus Aurelius and the maternal grandmother of Faustina the Younger.

 Throughout her childhood, Aurelia Sabina had travelled extensively with her parents throughout the Roman Empire.
-Sometime before her father died in 180 AD, Aurelia Sabina was betrothed to the African Roman Senator Lucius Antistius Burrus who came from Thibilis, a town near Hippo Regius in the Africa Province, whom she later married.
+Sometime before her father died in 180 AD, Aurelia Sabina was betrothed to the African Roman Senator Lucius Antistius Burrus who came from Thibilis, a town near Hippo Regius in the Africa Province.

 When her parents died, her older brother Commodus succeeded her father as Roman Emperor in 180 AD.
 After Aurelia Sabina married Antistius Burrus in Rome, they returned and settled in Thibilis.
 In 181 AD, her husband served as an ordinary consul there.
 In 188 AD, Antistius Burrus was involved in a conspiracy against Commodus, along with various other Roman Senators.
 When this conspiracy was uncovered, Antistius Burrus was put to death, but Aurelia Sabina was not involved in the conspiracy and survived her brother's persecutions.